softchris/react-book/1-basics/jsx.md

 # JSX

-Follow me on [Twitter](https://twitter.com/chris_noring), happy to take your suggestions on topics or improvements /Chris
+> Follow me on [Twitter](https://twitter.com/chris_noring), happy to take your suggestions on topics or improvements /Chris

-This chapter covers:
+This chapter covers the following topics:

-- **What** is JSX
+- **What is JSX**.
+JSX is somthing you us all the time in React.
+Lets explain what it is.
-- **Why** use it
+- **Why use it**.
+You can opt out of using JSX but almost no one does, and it does make your life simpler.

 ## What & Why

 JSX is pretty much you writing XML in JavaScript.
-It's a preprocessor step.
-You don't have to have it but it makes life a whole lot easier.
+It's a _pre processor_ step.
+You don't have to have it, but it makes life a whole lot easier.

 ### Simple example